GoblinArchives/LiminalHorror/Third Party License.md

 - You **cannot** make Liminal Horror [NTFs](https://en.wikipedia.org/wiki/Non-fungible_token).
 - Use AI generated Art or Text in the publication.
-- Use or copy text from the Investigators Edition or Deluxe Edition that is copyrighted by Goblin Archives and Josh Domanski.
+- Use or copy text from the Investigators Edition or Deluxe Edition that is copyrighted by Goblin Archives and Josh Domanski and requires a licensing contract for use.
 - You **cannot** publish work under the **Third Party License** content that would generally be deemed bigoted or hateful towards minorities, marginalized identities, and/or oppressed classes of any kind.
 You **can** use **Third Party License** for work that critiques bigotry, fascism, TERFs, billionaires, white supremacy, and other oppressive forces.